• Simple AWS

 Using Cognito for authentication and authorization to the Course Catalog microservice

-We're going to continue working on last week's app.
-As a reminder, we have an online learning platform that has been split into three microservices: Course Catalog, Content Delivery, and Progress Tracking.
+Let's imagine the following scenario: we have an online learning platform that has been split into three microservices: Course Catalog, Content Delivery, and Progress Tracking.
 The Course Catalog microservice is responsible for maintaining the list of available courses and providing course details to users.
 To ensure that only authenticated users can browse the catalog, we need to implement a secure access mechanism for this microservice.
 We'll dive a bit into frontend code here, and I'll assume it's a React.js app.

 We're going to use the following AWS services: